tamtamchik/json-deep-sort/README.md

 TypeScript-written package can handle deeply nested objects and arrays, and offers both synchronous and asynchronous operations.

-## Features

-- Efficiently sorts keys in JSON objects and arrays.
-- Handles deeply nested JSON objects and arrays.
-- Provides both synchronous and asynchronous sorting operations.
-- Written in TypeScript for robust typing and error checking.

 ## Installation

 Using npm: